aiforged/docs/documents/doocument-verification.md

 ![verification View Document](../assets/verification-ViewDocument.png)

-* The "View Document" Command takes you to the Cost Analysis page [Todo]
+* The "View Document" Command opens the document on your local machine

 ## Copy Link

 ![verification Copy Link](../assets/verification-CopyLink.png)

-* The "Copy Link" Command takes you to the Cost Analysis page [Todo]
+* The "Copy Link" Command coppies  a sharable link to the verification of th, you can share this verification with other AIForged users

 ## verification